Sergei Lemberg founded the firm to champion the rights of consumers and hold corporations accountable.

-Sergei Lemberg, the firm’s founding attorney, arrived to the United States as a refugee from the former Soviet Union in 1989 at the age of 15.
-He attended college at Brandeis University and law school at the University of Pennsylvania, obtaining his law degree in 2001.
-After several years working at large firms in Boston, New York and Connecticut, Mr. Lemberg started Lemberg Law.
-Unlike large firms that serve corporate interests, Lemberg Law only represents regular people in litigation.
+Mr. Lemberg arrived to the United States as a refugee from the former Soviet Union in 1989 at the age of 15.
+He attended Brooks School in North Andover, Massachusetts, on scholarship, then continued on to college at Brandeis University, where he earned a B.A. in Economics with a minor in Business in 1997.
+He obtained his law degree from the University of Pennsylvania Law School in 2001.
+After several years working at large firms in Boston, New York, and Connecticut, Mr. Lemberg launched Lemberg Law.

 Mr. Lemberg co-authored the definitive compilation of form complaints in Connecticut, Connecticut Civil Complaints for Business Litigation, contributing form complaints for the Lemon Law and Auto Fraud sections.
 He is a former Chair of the Consumer Law Section of the Connecticut Bar Association, holding that position from 2014 to 2015.